homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 <summary>Wrong temperature</summary>

 - Built-in temperature sensors (in the internal and external unit) give only approximate values (As the manufacturer himself indicates).
-- Values from sensors are updated only when the device is turned on.
+- Values from outdoor sensors are shown and updated only when the device is turned on.
 - Comfort Cloud updates data only from time to time, the same plugin, which is why the temperature in the Panasonic Comfort Cloud application may be different than in HomeKit / Apple Home.
+You can force refresh in Panasonic app by pulling down the screen.
-- For these reasons, it is not recommended to use these sensors for automation.
+- For these reasons, it is not recommended to use built-in sensors for automation.
 Instead, it is advisable to use an external sensor.
-- So what are these sensors for?
-Air conditioning has two simple built-in automations: for cooling mode turn off cooling when the room temperature (internal sensor) is equal to or lower than the set, and for heating mode when it is equal or higher.
+- So what are these built-in sensors for?
+Internal sensor is for two simple automations that every AC have built-in: for cooling mode turn off cooling when the room temperature (internal sensor) is equal to or lower than the set, and for heating mode when it is equal or higher.
+Outdoor sensor is for detecting when AC should run defrost.
 </details>

 <details>